 For cardholders, the cons may be the following:

-Co-branded cards are sort of a marketing tool, so getting yourself one isn’t difficult at all.
+Co-branded cards are a marketing tool, so getting yourself one isn't difficult at all.
 In the US, 29% of adults have co-branded credit cards.
 It’s more than 73 million people!

 You’re likely to be offered a co-branded card when shopping at a retailer that has such a partnership.
 Alternatively, you can ask the retailer or a bank about their co-branded products and the conditions of getting them.

-Make sure to learn about the fees and limitations before you sign up for a co-branded card.
-It’s also better to examine the reward program rules to avoid misunderstanding and failed expectations.
+Be sure to learn about the fees and limitations before signing up for a co-branded card.
+It’s also better to examine the reward program rules to avoid misunderstandings and failed expectations.

 Co-branded cards are often confused with store, private label, and affinity cards.
 The reason is that these card types have certain similarities, but there are also distinctions worth knowing.